 One of the ways in which CBD tinctures works is through its effect on endocannabinoid receptor system.
 These receptors are in abundance in the brain, glands, and various organs.
 This receptor system has a regulatory role in the brain, blood vessels, metabolism, immunity, and reproductive system.
 CBD also acts on many other receptors like 5-HT serotonin receptors, adenosine receptors, GPR55, and so on.

-Here are some of the well-researched health benefits of CBD tincture:
+Here are some of the potential health benefits of CBD tincture:

-- Anti-inflammatory – can have a role in chronic painful conditions like joint pains/arthritis.
+- Anti-inflammatory – may have a role in chronic painful conditions like joint pains/arthritis.

-- Immunomodulatory – can benefit in autoimmune conditions like rheumatic disease, lupus, food intolerances, may even help change the course of some neurodegenerative disorders.
+- Immunomodulatory – may benefit in autoimmune conditions like rheumatic disease, lupus, food intolerances, may even help change the course of some neurodegenerative disorders.

-- Anticonvulsant – can help reduce episodes of seizures in epilepsy.
+- Anticonvulsant – may help reduce episodes of seizures in epilepsy.

-- Muscle relaxant – reduces overcome joint stiffness and related pain.
+- Muscle relaxant – may reduce overcome joint stiffness and related pain.
 May also act on the smooth muscles thus minimize pain related to internal organs like menstrual pain, intestinal colic.

-- Anxiolytic – can keep you calm even in the most adverse conditions.
+- Anxiolytic – may keep you calm even in the most adverse conditions.

-- Antipsychotic – thus may help prevent or even overcome some of the mental disorders, emotional distress.
+- Antipsychotic – may help prevent or even overcome some of the mental disorders, emotional distress.

-- Neuroprotective antioxidant – can have a role in the prevention and treatment of Parkinson’s, various dementias including Alzheimer’s, multiple sclerosis.
+- Neuroprotective antioxidant – may have a role in the prevention and treatment of Parkinson’s, various dementias including Alzheimer’s, multiple sclerosis.

-- Reduces GI motility – can help in food intolerances, chronic diarrhea.
+- Reduces GI motility – may help in food intolerances, chronic diarrhea.

 - Anti-cancer – may help fight glioma, lung cancer.

-- Reduces intraocular pressure – can help those living with glaucoma, may delay the onset of cataract.
+- Reduces intraocular pressure – may help those living with glaucoma, may delay the onset of cataract.

 CBD Tincture Safety